alexpearce/home/_posts/tips/2013-06-29-tbrowser-shortcut.md

 ![Old familiar: a ROOT TBrowser](/assets/img/tbrowser-shortcut/root-tbrowser.png)

 It lets you view the directory structure of [ROOT files](http://root.cern.ch/root/htmldoc/TFile), as well as quickly create histograms of ntuple branches.
-It's so useful that I use it a lot during the day, maybe 20 times or more.
+It’s so useful that I use it a lot during the day, maybe 20 times or more.
-Using it then becomes a little tedious, as its instantiation is a little more verbose than I care for, particularly when I'm typing it all day.
+Using it then becomes a little tedious, as its instantiation is a little more verbose than I care for, particularly when I’m typing it all day.

 {% highlight bash %}
 $ root my_file.root